alexandrehtrb/alexandrehtrb.github.io/src/posts/2025/02/interfaces-as-a-principle-of-engineering.md

 An interface is how two different things communicate with each other.

-In the field of engineering, interfaces are very useful for abstracting the macro logic of a system - with them, components can focus on specific tasks, and interfaces define how they connect to the system.
+In the field of engineering, interfaces are very useful for abstracting the macro logic of a system.
+With them, components can focus on specific tasks, and interfaces define how they connect to each other.

 ```mermaid
 flowchart LR